stronk-dev/SpotifyPlayer/README.md

 ## Config `go-librespot`
 TODO: instructions to enable the API

-Make sure to mention the bind address and to not expose API to public net.
+Make sure to mention the bind address.

 ## Standalone